 2) Confirm root- using apps are using the superuser solution you want.

 3) Uninstall SuperSU.

-4) Now install the recent SuperSU update, head over to Play Store the easiest way if you already have root, If you have installed CMW/TWRP custom recovery, grab the latest SuperSU in a flashable zip file at XDA.
+4) Now install the recent SuperSU update, heading over to Play Store is the easiest way if you already have root, If you have installed CMW/TWRP custom recovery, grab the latest SuperSU in a flashable zip file at XDA.

 Another method is by using an apps called ‘Busybox installer’ from Play Store, this apps will diagnose some error and check any updates from phone automatically.
 I have been tested this apps before and it has worked, but I am not sure if this will still works on latest SuperSU updates.